#130 – ‘Bernhard Nacke’ (Karl-Günther Bechem) — Holbein HH48 – BMW

 After succeeding his father in the management of the factory, Bechem no longer had to race under a false name and was even invited to test drive for Mercedes.
 While Neubauer did not offer him a contract, Carl Borgward, whose company was supplied steel by Bechem’s factory, offered him a deal to drive for his sports car team.
 Bechem repaid Borgward by winning the 1.5 litre class in the 1953 1000 km race at the Nürburgring (with Brudes and Helfrich as co-drivers) and a win in the 1954 Eifelrennen.
 However, at the end of the season he had a heavy crash in the Carrera Panamericana, which left him with a broken thigh and with all the publicity around this incident he decided to step back from top level motorsport, concentrating on running the family’s factory instead.

-Bechem would not have been Bechem if he had rejected the offer of Eberhard Mahle (from the well-known piston company) to race his DKW Formula Junior in 1959 and so he had to revive the identity of ‘Bernhard Nacke’ one last time before he had finally to promise his wife to quit racing.
+Bechem would not have been Bechem if he had rejected the offer of Eberhard Mahle (of the well-known ‘Mahle’ piston manufacturer) to race his DKW Formula Junior in 1959 and so he had to revive the identity of ‘Bernhard Nacke’ one last time before he finally promised his wife he would quit racing.